 GBIF data downloaded using the rgbif package

-The rgbif package offers a function, gbif_citation, that helps you generate proper citations.
-This is described in more detail on the rgbif tool page.
+The rgbif package offers a function, gbif_citation, that helps you generate proper DOI-based citations.
+Relevant approaches are described in more detail on the rgbif tool page.

 Each species page includes a default citation, for example: